 Be Honest About Your Expectations

 Much like running, it’s important to establish your goals when looking for love too!
 Are you focused on being with someone who’s as physically active as you are?
-Is it important that your potential companion have the same health and fitness values as you do?
+Is it important that your potential companion has the same health and fitness values as you do?

 While being conscious of what you really want in the dating world helps eliminate the type of relationship you don’t want, you may think it’s not a big deal if the person you’re interested in doesn’t run as well.